TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Web3 verifiers and on-chain integration with anonymous whitelist
 ----------------------------------------------------------------

-Verifier is the module of an application or application whose purpose is to verify the correctness and origin of a user's verifiable identifiers/verifiable presentations.
+The Verifier is the module of an application or a standalone application whose purpose is to verify the correctness and origin of a user's verifiable identifiers/verifiable presentations.

-In an SSI environment for Web2, the user carries their data in their wallet.
-At each onboarding he is able to present his certificates.
+In an SSI environment for Web2 applications, the user carries their data in their wallet.
+At each onboarding he is able to present his credentials.

-In a Web3 environment, the question of data persistence arises for asynchronous actions such as an NFT drop or an ICO conditioned by specific conditions (age, location, and).
+In a Web3 environment, the question of data persistence arises for asynchronous actions such as an NFT drop or an ICO conditioned by specific conditions (age, location, ...).
 Verifiable credentials are inherently off-chain because they protect user data and regulations in many countries now include the right to be forgotten.
-It is therefore not possible to have a copy of a chained verifiable credential.
+It is therefore not possible to have an on-chain copy of a verifiable credential.
 In this case it is necessary to keep on-chain a list of addresses that have presented themselves beforehand, sometimes several weeks before the action.

-The choice we have made is to use "anonymous" whitelists created at application startup.
+The choice we have made is to use **anonymous whitelists** created at application startup.
 The whitelists are generated by a smart contract which makes it possible to create whitelists adapted to each use case and then to add the blockchain addresses of the users of the service.
 It is created at the same time as the verifier.
 It must be able to be consulted by a smart contract of the application.

+Of course, the whitelist identifier must remain insignificant to avoid any correlation between a user's blockchain address and one or more attributes of his identity.

-The verifier pays the transaction fee and the DID of the verifier must be known to the wmart contract to validate the forwarding address.
+The verifier pays the transaction fee and the DID of the verifier must be known to the smart contract to validate the forwarding address.

 Crypto and SSI features
 -------------------------

-Crypto:
+**Crypto**:

 * Tezos blockchain, Mainnet and Ghostnet (Ed25519 keys) https://tezos.com/
 * Ethereum Mainnet https://ethereum.foundation/